Caltrans Employee Injury Claims Against Negligent Drivers

 - Workers comp pays no money for pain and suffering.

 Do You Have Other Choices Aside from Workers Comp Insurance?

 The usual way for a worker hurt on the job to pay for medical care and other bill is workers comp benefits because of on-the-job risks.

 Plus, this bars the employee from filing a lawsuit against the employer for a work-related injury.
 There are exceptions for bringing a suit for employees.
 One example is if a driver hits a work vehicle, causing it to impact and hurt a worker outside the car.

 - Can I File a Claim After Another Driver Causes Injury?

-When filing a claim against the driver's employer for negligence, the worker must prove:
+When filing a claim against the driver’s employer for negligence, the worker must prove the following:

-- The worker suffered harm qualifies for compensation.
+- The worker who suffered harm qualifies for compensation.